antoinemcgrath/HearHerVoice/README.md

  --C- Test, assess, and adapt

-4. Text analysis & fun
+4. Tweet analysis & beyond
-   -Create FB app to rate users comments/wall
+   -Root words and search occruences to discover additional keyword trends -Create FB app to rate users comments/wall
    -Create web UI that will rate a submitted users tweet -Rank politicians tweets en mass
    -Rank tweets per country en mass
    -Create web UI that will rate tweets with user submitted tags

 -------
 Welcome note: If any of this interests you please comment or join in!